radiantearth/stac-api-spec/extensions.md

 so others can know how widely it is used.

 The new extension can live anywhere online, with a recommendation of using a GitHub repository to be able to track changes.
-The first step in sharing the extension is to add it to the vendor extension table above.
+The first step in sharing the extension is to add it to the community extension table above.
 If it is of something that the wider community may be interested in then it should be added to the appropriate folder in the main repo as a pull request.